-On the other hand, all its investments into direct lines or internal active funds systematically implement the sustainable investment pillars defined in the GSS into the financial product's investment process.
+On the other hand, all its investments into internal active funds systematically implement the sustainable investment pillars defined in the GSS into the financial product's investment process.
 These pillars are covered by firm-wide policies that set criteria to identify, consider and prioritise as well as address or mitigate adverse sustainability impacts caused by issuers.